babies

 #54 Ask the OB/GYN: Gynecology Edition with Kelly Bowen, DO

-What is an IUD and why is it a great option for busy...
-Read more
+- What is an IUD and why is it a great option for busy parents?

 #53 Evaluation of Children for Learning and Autism Spectrum Disorders with Rebecca Parrish Snowdon, PhD

-Recorded Saturday, February 20, 2021 and our guest today is Becca Parrish Snowdon, a psychologist who specializes in evaluating children to determine if they would benefit from additional services at school.
+Recorded Saturday, February 20, 2021.
+Our guest today is Becca Parrish Snowdon, a psychologist who specializes in evaluating children to determine if they would benefit from additional services at school.

-After receiving her bachelors degree from Duke University in Psychology and Human Development, Becca worked in a private school for children with special needs and eventually went on to earn...
-Read more
+Becca earned her bachelor’s degree in Psychology and Human Development from Duke University, then worked in a private school for children with special needs.
+She went on to earn her master’s… Read more

 #51 Navigating Pregnancy & Birth as a Teen

-Recorded Saturday, February 13, 2021 and our guest today is Caitlin Calonge (Ca-LAWN-gee).
+Recorded Saturday, February 13, 2021.
+Our guest today is Caitlin Calonge (pronounced Ca-LAWN-gee).

 Caitlin grew up in Cambridge and Everett, MA.
-She found out she was pregnant with her first baby the summer following high school graduation when she was 18 years old.
+She found out she was pregnant with her first baby the summer after high school, at just 18 years old.

 She jokes that she has “literally had almost every job in the world.”
-She has worked as a waitress, in sales, as a public housing...
-Read more
+Over the years, she’s worked as a waitress, in sales, as a public housing… Read more

 #50 Homebirth in the Hispanic Community with Jessica Shephard